British Insects: the Families of Hymenoptera

 Adults small to large; 6–18 mm long; very hairy; with branched or feathery hairs on the body.
 Solitary insects.

 Head.
 Antennal segments (10–)12 (females), or (10–)13 (males).
-Antennae without noticeable elongation of the third segment.
+The labrum longer than broad.
 Tongue longer than the prementum; pointed.
 Labial palps with segments 1 and 2 much longer than the distal two, and flattened.
+Mentum and submentum present.

 Thorax.
 Pronotum more or less straight at the back; short, not extending back to the tegulae.
 Cenchri absent.
 Wings present.
 Fore-wings with a conspicuous pterostigma (?), or without a pterostigma; with the venation well developed.
 Closed fore-wing cells 6–10.
 Submarginal cells 2.
 Discoidal cells 2.
 Hind-wings with closed cells.
 Hind femur without a well defined trochantellus.
 Hind tibiae with spurs specialised for a cleaning rôle.
 Hind basitarsi wider than the other segments.

 Abdomen.
 The abdomen with a marked basal constriction; short-waisted.
-The ‘waist’ simple.
+The waist simple.
 Visible abdominal segments 6 (females), or 7 (males).
-Gaster concolorous, or colour-patterned; when concolorous, black, grey or green; when patterned, black-and-orange, black-and-white, black-and-grey, dark-and-light brown, blue-and-whitish.
+The gaster concolorous, or colour-patterned; when concolorous, black, grey or green; when patterned, black-and-orange, black-and-white, black-and-grey, dark-and-light brown, blue-and-whitish.
 Ovipositor of females not visibly protruding; modified as a retractable sting.

 Larvae.
 Larvae legless or the legs vestigial; socially parasitic on hosts selected by the mother and predacious (occasionally, being raised in the nests of other megachilids), or feeding on material manufactured by the adults.